dumux/dumux/examples/biomineralization/doc/mainfile.md

         // We report statistics of this time step timeLoop->reportTimeStep();

-        //If episodes/check points are used, we count episodes and update the episode indices in the main file and the problem. if (hasParam("Injection.NumInjections") || hasParam("TimeLoop.EpisodeLength"))
+        // If episodes/check points are used, we count episodes and update the episode indices in the main file and the problem. if (hasParam("Injection.NumInjections") || hasParam("TimeLoop.EpisodeLength"))
         {
             if (timeLoop->isCheckPoint())